IsaamMJ/Smart-Recruting-Software-FrontendOnly/README.md

 **For Beginners:**
 Copy the code and paste it into your VS Code editor.
 Then run it using the Live Server extension.

+**Screenshots**
+Screenshots of the project have been included in the repository.
+Feel free to check them out!